shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 For the Frying:

 1. Set a wire rack into the rimmed baking sheet.
 2. Heat 1/4 cup oil in a cast-iron or stainless-steel skillet over medium-low heat.
+3. Test the oil heat by frying one tofu slice, adjust the heat accordingly.
-In small batches, pan-fry the tofu until golden brown, about 2 minutes per side.
+4. Then small batches, pan-fry the tofu until golden brown, about 2 minutes per side.
 Then, transfer the tofu slices to the rimmed baking sheet.
 Repeat with the remaining tofu.

-To Serve:

-1. To finish, drizzle with the coconut dressing and enjoy.
+5. Allow the tofu slices to cool on the wire rack.
+To serve, drizzle with the coconut dressing and enjoy.

 ### ABOUT THE MEAL